 Adventure Island Belize – Second Half

 PICTURE YOURSELF ON A BELIZE PRIVATE ISLAND on the edge of the Caribbean Sea, forgotten by the world.
+Our all inclusive resort in Belize is one of the most remote island locations in the country.
 No text messages, no schedules, no worries.
 It sounds impossible in this day and age, but you too can experience the best of Belize adventure travel on Long Caye at Glover’s Reef.
 If you have only 5 days in Belize, this is the perfect trip for you.

 Each day we introduce several new sport activities.
 We begin with snorkeling on your first afternoon.
 Next we cover sea kayaking so that everyone can paddle to nearby coral reefs for snorkeling.
 Another day finds us windsurfing just off our shore, or kayak surfing our private wave.
 At night we enjoy homemade Belizean food.

 Slickrock spares no effort or expense to guarantee that our eco-lodge is one of the best resorts in Belize.
 In addition to basing out of a remote, protected atoll, our huge collection of gear is rigged and ready to go, right on the beach.
 Our fleet includes surfboards, sea kayaks, fishing and surf kayaks, paddleboards, and windsurfing gear for all ability levels.
 Our Belize kitesurf center offers advanced lessons, and scuba diving is also available, with a full daily certified dive schedule, and dive courses from PADI Scuba Diver on up.